shapeandshare/dicebox.core/README.md

 * That was real-time
 * Used any camera available, and viewing angle
 * Be easy to use
-* Be usable by more than a single people
+* Be usable by more than a single person
 * Not force users into specific implementations
 * Not require special/expensive setups
 * Easy to connect to other applications, services, or devices